gilearning/gilearning.github.io/_posts/2022-08-15-ModalDecomposition.md

 This can be rewritten as $P_{\mathsf {y|x}}(y|x) = P_\mathsf y (y) \cdot \exp(f(x)\cdot g(y)), \forall x, y$.
 That is, the conditional distribution is on a 1-D exponential family with $g(\mathsf y)$ as the natural statistic.
 To make inference of $\mathsf y$, we only need to know the value $f(\mathsf x)$, which is a sufficient statistic.
 And in fact the only thing we can infer about $\mathsf y$ is the value of $g(\mathsf y)$.
 In general, we could extrapolate from this observation to state that if the LLR function is the sum of a limited number of product functions, then that correspondingly limits the scope of inference tasks we can hope to solve, while allowing us to only look at a limited set of statistics, or **_features_**, of the data.

-This is a perfect time to give the definition of features.
+This is a good time to give the definition of features.

 ---
-**Definition**
+**Definition:**
 A feature function of data $x \in \mathcal X$ is $f \in \mathcal {F_X}$, with

 $$